ralixjs/ralix/README.md

 [![](https://img.shields.io/npm/v/ralix.svg?style=flat-square)](https://www.npmjs.com/package/ralix)
 [![](https://img.shields.io/npm/l/ralix?style=flat-square)](https://github.com/ralixjs/ralix/blob/master/LICENSE)

-> Microframework for building and organizing Rails front-ends via Webpacker :sparkles:
+> Microframework for building and organizing your front-end :sparkles:

-Ralix provides barebones and utilities to help enhance your current Rails views.
-It integrates well with Turbo/Turbolinks and Rails-UJS.
+Ralix is a modest JavaScript framework that provides barebones and utilities to help enhance your server-side rendered webapps.

-Ralix consists basically in 2 concepts, `Controllers` and `Components`:
+Ralix consists basically in 3 pieces, `Controllers`, `Components` and `Helpers`:

 - `Controllers`: Controllers are meant to be mounted under a route path, they are like page-specific (scoped) JavaScript.
-- `Components`: Components are like widgets you will have in several pages: modals, tooltips, notifications, etc. Components can be also auto-mounted on each DOM load, you just need to pass them to the `RalixApp` instance (and implement the static method `onload`).
+- `Components`: Components are like widgets you will have in several pages: modals, tooltips, notifications, etc.

-On the other hand, Ralix also provides some helpers and utilities to facilitate most common operations like: selectors, manipulations, events, etc. [Check it out here](#helpers).
+- `Helpers`: Utilities to facilitate most common operations like: selectors, manipulations, events, ajax, etc. [Check it out here](#helpers).

 You can read more about Ralix Design, Vision and Philosophy [here](docs/PHILOSOPHY.md).

+Ralix automatically pairs really well with `Rails` and `Turbo` based applications.
+Check out [more information here](docs/RAILS_INTEGRATION.md).

 ## Installation

-To install Ralix in your application, add the `ralix` [npm package](https://www.npmjs.com/package/ralix) to your JavaScript bundle.
+To install Ralix in your application, add the `ralix` [package](https://www.npmjs.com/package/ralix) to your JavaScript bundle.

 Using `npm`: